coast-framework/coast/README.md

 #### Tested on Clojure 1.10.0 on MacOS using brew to install Clojure

 readline versions might clash depending on your setup.
-You might need to downgrade to a lower version of readline depending on your version of clojure.
+You might need to downgrade to a lower version of readline depending on your version of Clojure.
 For example... readline version 7.0 for clojure 1.9

 ## Contributing